Amirreza-Mousavi/Protein_Normalized_SW_Similarity_Score/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## More Details
 In the area of Drug-Target Interaction *(DTI)* prediction and Computer-Aided Drug Design *(CADD)* , most of the times, it is necessary to express the proteins and the drugs as a series of features and attributes that help us train our prediction model more efficiently. **Bleakley-Yamanishi Normalized Smith-Waterman Similarity Score** is one of the ways to rate and cluster a pair of proteins based on the similarity of their sequences.
 The *classic* **Smith-Waterman Similarity Score** is higher for larger sequences and lower for small sequences.
-The normalization process, helps to neutralize the influence of the length of the pairs of the sequence on the similarity score, hence the name normalzied similarity score.
+The normalization process, helps to neutralize the influence of the length of the pairs of the sequence on the similarity score, hence the name normalized similarity score.

 **Bleakley-Yamanishi Normalized Smith-Waterman Similarity Score** was first described in [this paper.](https://academic.oup.com/bioinformatics/article/25/18/2397/197654?login=true) and was subsequently used by other researchers in this field(see [this paper.](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0089-z)).